Skip to main content

 Do I need a car in Houston suburbs?

 Yes — a car is essential in most Houston suburbs.
-Public transit coverage is limited outside the DART service area.
-Budget for at least one vehicle per adult.
-The upside: free parking is standard at suburban apartments and businesses.
+METRO coverage is limited outside the urban core and park-and-ride corridors.
+Budget for at least one vehicle per adult; free parking is standard at suburban apartments and businesses.

 Which suburbs are growing the fastest?

-Frisco, Celina, Prosper, and Princeton are among the fastest-growing suburbs in the entire US.
-Rapid growth means new construction, expanding retail, and excellent home value appreciation — but also potential for construction traffic and growing pains.
+Katy, Cypress, Fulshear, Conroe, and Manvel are among the fastest-growing communities in the Houston metro.
+Rapid growth brings new construction, expanding retail, and strong home-value appreciation — along with construction traffic and growing pains.

 Related Houston Resources